-- 1. Not practice during racing.
-No training on the lake is permitted on race days before or after racing.
-Practice is permitted on the Friday before the Regatta by arrangement with the National Water Sports Centre who have responsibility for the use of the lake on this day. - 2.
+- 1. Not practice during racing. - 2.
 Make their own safety and first aid arrangements before and after the day's racing. - 3.
 When training on the River Trent during racing hours, make their own safety arrangements.
 They must ensure their boat is licensed to be on the river and they must read the circulation pattern for the River Trent on the Nottingham and Union RC website: https://nurc.co.uk/wp-content/uploads/2018/01/Steering_Advice.pdf - 4.
 Ensure that all roadways and access routes are kept clear at all times and not park in the Finish/Presentation Stage area.
 Crews should be especially vigilant in the boating/boathouse areas.
 No cycling is permitted in the boathouse area or on the main building (south) side footpath alongside the course. - 5.
 Report all accidents to Race Control (situated in the Regatta View Room on the second floor of the main building) or to the nearest race official who can pass the report to Race Control.